Ancient Teranon in Laconia, Peloponnese

-Also named Cape Teranon and Cape Mapatan is situated at the end of the Mani Peninsula in Peloponnese of Greece.
-Cape Matapan is the southernmost point of mainland Greece, and the second southernmost point in mainland Europe.
-It separates the Messenian Gulf in the west from the Laconian Gulf in the east.
-Cape Matapan has been an important place for thousands of years.
-The tip of Cape Matapan was the site of the ancient town Teranon, near which there was (and still is) a cave that Greek legends claim was the home of Hades, the god of the dead.
-The ancient Spartans built several temples there, dedicated to various gods.
-On the hill situated above the cave, lie the remnants of an ancient temple dedicated to the sea god Poseidon.
-Under the Byzantine Empire, the temple was converted into a Christian church, and Christian rites are conducted there to this day.
-Here was also once the place where mercenaries waited to be employed.
+Laconia Sights & Monuments - Located at the southernmost point of mainland Greece, Ancient Teranon in Laconia, Peloponnese is also known as Cape Teranon and Cape Mapatan.
+Found at the end of the Mani Peninsula, it separates the Messenian Gulf in the west from the Laconian Gulf in the east.
+This site has been of importance for millennia, with the tip of Cape Matapan being the location of the ancient town of Teranon.
+Greek legends claim that a cave near Teranon was the home of Hades, the god of the dead, and the ancient Spartans built several temples in the area dedicated to various gods.
+Remnants of an ancient temple dedicated to the sea god Poseidon can also be found atop of the hill above the cave.
+During the Byzantine Empire, the temple was converted into a Christian church and still holds Christian rites to this day.
+In addition, Ancient Teranon was also once a gathering spot for mercenaries seeking employment.